-B.A. multimedia journalism, B.A. political science | Oklahoma State University
+B.A. multimedia journalism, B.A. political science

 My resume

-My work
+My Work

 As I sped through a red light in the backseat of a firetruck, I fumbled for my notebook.
 I’d heard the stories of those living in homeless shelters, on sidewalks and under trees.
-When the paramedics ran to the side of a homeless man seizing in the street, I ran, too.
+When the paramedics ran to the side of a man seizing in the street, I ran, too.
 My four-hour ride along with the ART-2 team was almost over, and the drive back to the Tulsa World newsroom was just too long to wait before I began writing.

 The Boys From Oklahoma concert weekend was full of partying, red dirt music and fun for most, but I knew there had to be someone out there that attended for a different reason.
 Brittany Germany shared a TikTok about attending the concert for her late cousin, and I reached out immediately.
 I was able to interview her and her family just in time for the story to make our Friday paper.
 The family even requested I mail them a few copies of the paper to include in a shadow box for Novak.